adithiarun/Artificial-Intelligence/Project-2/README.md

 The algorithm runs the maximizer and minimizer upto a certain depth, and then returns the best possible move for the maximizer.
 The tree below shows how the algorithm picks a move.

 ![MinimaxTree](img/image001.png)

+The white circles indicate that it is the maximizer's turn and the black circles indicate that it is the minimizer's turn.

+### Alpha Beta Pruning

+This is a modification to the minimax algorithm where we prune branches with evaluation function values that are irrelevant.
+This allows us to search upto a deeper level.